 In the woods the ground is very soft.
-None of the spring flowers are up and streams are high, making crossing difficult.
+None of the spring flowers are up and streams are high, making crossings difficult.
 The juncos reappeared for a few days, then left.
-A mourning dove arrived early, before the snow had gone, and took advantage of lawn exposed by the snowplow.
-We are waiting on the warblers, but everyday birds show up that we haven’t seen all winter.
+A mourning dove arrived early, before the snow had gone, and took advantage of lawn exposed by the snowplow, but he is gone now too.
+We are waiting on the warblers, but every day birds show up that we haven’t seen all winter.

 Fishing will start soon, as the water warms and the streams drop.
 Most of the ponds still have ice on them, but it will soon disappear.